leonstel/leonstel.github.io/drafts/gmap2.md

 // In this example without context where this snippet is being run it
 // is important to check if the instance exists.
 // When we go further we code an infrastructure so
-// we don't have to this all the time any more const mutantId = "...someid" if(googleMapsInstance){
+// we don't have to this all the time any more and the instance existence
+// can be garantued
+const mutantId = "...someid"
+if(googleMapsInstance){
     googleMapsInstance.panTo(mutantId)      // manipulate map}